rachanamp18-tech/Metro-Mitra-/README.md

 LinkedIn: https://www.linkedin.com/in/your-profile

-Built as a practical web application to explore solutions for improving everyday metro travel in Bengaluru.
+Built as a practical web application to make everyday metro travel in Bengaluru easier and more convenient.